 Where does this 15% come from?
 Well, every employer must withhold a percentage of tax for social security.
 Generally this is 7.5%.
 As well, the employer may be prepared to contribute anywhere from 30-19% for workman's compensation insurance based on the type of business.
 Some businesses, such as airplane mechanics or other jobs involving heavy equipment, may have a large overhead for payroll expense compared to something as benign as a restaurant, daycare, grocery, etc.

-The business plan should be careful constructed to make sure not only are these items accounted for, but that they are located in the proper sections of the plan.
+The business plan should be carefully constructed to make sure not only are these items accounted for, but that they are located in the proper sections of the plan.
 Many times clients will place 6 months salary in the beginning expenses but then also place them in the headcount.
 This "double dipping" should be avoided.

 Too complex?
 Contact a MasterPlans business plan consultant to help you figure out the ins and outs of business payroll tax planning.